The probabilistic world: Fundamental probabilities

-In this classical probabilistic formulation time emerges as an ordering structure for observables \cite{CWPT}.
-A simple setting associates a number of Ising spins $s_\gamma(t)$, $s_\gamma^2(t) =1$, $\gamma = 1,...,M$, to each time $t$.
-The ordering of the Ising spins according to the label $t$, which may be discrete, induces an ordering for local observables $A(t)$ which can be constructed from $s_\gamma(t)$.
+Out of these three conditions we discuss in this part of the work the first two.
+The arrow of time is related to focusing properties of solutions of time-evolution equations~\cite{VARG} and will be discussed in a later part.
+We first establish how in our classical probabilistic formulation time emerges as an ordering structure for observables \cite{CWPT}.
+A simple setting associates a number of Ising spins $s_\gamma(t)$, $s_\gamma^2(t) =1$, $\gamma = 1,...,M$, to each discrete time point $t$.
+The ordering of the Ising spins according to the label $t$ induces an ordering for local observables $A(t)$ which can be constructed from $s_\gamma(t)$.
 For a simple formulation the probability distribution $p(\tau)$ features some type of locality in time.
 Examples are local chains for which $p(\tau)$ is a product of factors $\mathscr{K}(t)$, which each involves only neighboring variables constructed from $s_\gamma (t)$ and $s_\gamma (t +\epsilon)$.

 Time-local subsystems concentrate on the local probabilistic information at a given time $t$.
 The question how the local probabilistic information at a neighboring time $t + \epsilon$ is related to the one at $t$ reveals the presence of structures familiar from quantum mechanics.
 A simple evolution law for the transport of probabilistic information from $t$ to $t + \epsilon$ needs local probabilistic information in the form of a classical density matrix.
-For factorizing boundary conditions one may use a pair of classical wave functions instead of the classical density matrix.
+For suitable (factorizing) boundary conditions one may use a pair of classical wave functions instead of the classical density matrix.
 For these ``pure classical states" the change with $t$ obeys a linear evolution law, described by a generalized Schrödinger equation, while for the general case one has a generalized von-Neumann equation.
-Local observables are associated to operators that do not commute with the evolution operator, which is related to the transfer matrix.
+The evolution operator is related to the transfer matrix.
+Local observables are associated to operators that typically do not commute with the evolution operator.
 This provides for a ``Schrödinger picture" for the transport of information \cite{CWIT,CWQF}, supplementing the transfer matrix formalism \cite{TM,MS,FU} which can be seen as a ``Heisenberg picture".
 All these structures emerge directly from the minimal setting of classical statistics with basic law \eqref{I1}.
 No additional fundamental concepts need to be introduced.